-- 1. To allow for signage which is effective to direct persons to various activities and enterprises, in order to provide for public convenience: - 2.
-To provide a reasonable system of controls for signs, to ensure the development of a high quality visual and functional environment; - 3.
-To encourage signs which are well designed and pleasing in appearance; - 4.
-To encourage a desirable urban character which has a minimum of overhead clutter; - 5.
-To enhance the economic value of the community and each area thereof by reasonably limiting the size, number, location, design and illumination of signs; - To encourage signs which are compatible with on-site and adjacent land uses; - 7.
-To help facilitate the establishment of identifiable special areas and enclaves in the community and to enhance important historic elements in such areas; - 8.
-To preclude potential traffic and safety hazards through good signing; - 9.
-To protect the general public health, safety and welfare of the community; - 10.
-To regulate signs in a manner consistent with the General Plan; - 11.
-To regulate signs in a manner consistent with the free speech rights guaranteed by the First Amendment to the United States Constitution and the liberty of speech and related provisions of the California Constitution; and - 12.
+- 1. To provide a reasonable system of controls for signs, to ensure the development of a high quality visual and functional environment: - 2.
+To encourage signs which are well designed and pleasing in appearance; - 3.
+To preclude potential traffic and safety hazards through good signing; - 4.
+To regulate signs in a manner consistent with the General Plan: - 5.
+To regulate signs in a manner consistent with the free speech rights guaranteed by the First Amendment to the United States Constitution and the liberty of speech and related provisions of the California Constitution; and - 6.
 Recognize that commercial and residential areas within the City have different regulatory needs due to their inherent characteristics and may require different sign regulations based on the respective land uses, and that aesthetic impacts based on sign size, illumination, and placement may create a greater public nuisance in residential neighborhood areas than in commercial areas.

-17.07.030 - Basic policies.
+17.07.030 - Basic policies